emmajanedrews/base-template/join-our-team.md

 To answer that, I want to share the story of two current agents of ours—Sue Nichols and Ana Sturt.

-Sue Nichols started her real estate career with Lake Realty three year ago.
+Sue Nichols started her real estate career with Lake Realty three years ago.
 Before real estate, she was a successful business analyst for an insurance brokerage firm.
-She made the career change because she was tired of all the traveling and living out of her suitcase.
+She made the career change because she was tired of all the traveling and 'living out of a suitcase'.

 ![](/img/sue.png){: .float-left}

 * In 2014, Sue had 14 transactions which generated $3,512,190 in sales volume and $74,706 for her commissions.
 Six of her transactions (43%) came from the Lake Realty leads program.
 * In 2015, Sue increased her sales to 23 transactions—$5,400,225 in sales volume and $107,857 for her commissions.
 Seven of her transactions (50%) came from the Lake Realty lead program.
 * In 2016, Sue closed 23 transactions again, but the average sales price jumped significantly.
-This drove her sales volume to $11,470,199 and her commission to $229,896.
+This drove her sales volume to $11,470,199 and her commissions to $229,896.
 Nine of her transactions (39%) came from the Lake Realty leads program.

 In addition to the deals from the Lake Realty leads program, she had two deals from office call-ins and seven deals from clients calling her directly from the Lake Realty website.
 She’s also had four sales over $1,000,000.
 She accomplished all of this while spending a minimal amount on marketing.